CormacRaftery/4thYearProject/README.md

 # Features<a name = "features"></a>

 # How to deploy<a name = "deploy"></a>
+To deploy this product the tools I have used are Java 11, MongoDB, Eclipse, Visual Studio Code, Angular8, Angular CLI
 # Week by week breakdown<a name = "weekbyweek"></a>
 ## Week 1 9/9/19:
 Research into what possible project ideas I would be interested in pursuing.